NicolaiOksen/XI-IT1-U1-1-F18/README.md

 Nicolai Birkmose Oksen, Umbraco A/S, me@nbo.codes

+# Exam

+Only elligble for students taking this as an elective subject Please go fill out the doodle with desired exam time: https://doodle.com/poll/kywrrh5wb7kyrtkq

 ## Litterature

 I will be giving any homework in specific books.
 The litterature below is what I find good to learn web development.